kartikp10/noctis.nvim/README.md

 A neovim port of the Noctis theme for VSCode with TreeSitter support.

 > Note: This colorscheme is under active development, but is mostly usable at this point.
-A bunch of useful features with mostly no breaking changes will be added.
+Docs and a bunch of useful features with mostly no breaking changes will be added.

 <img width="1792" alt="noctis nvim" src="https://user-images.githubusercontent.com/24954962/193131998-90f51940-a307-4af5-a225-01ee94c50991.png">